 Head west into Gujarat and Goa and you'll discover a cuisine much more centred around seafood and vegetables.
-Gujarati cuisine is mostly vegetarian, and often blends with Chinese influence near the borders.
-Goa meanwhile has a long history as a major trade port and Portuguese colony, and Goan food reflects this - pork and beef are more common here than anywhere else in India, and the prevalence of coconut palms means that coconut milk features commonly in dishes.
+Gujarati cuisine is mostly vegetarian and often blends with Chinese influence near the borders.
+Goa meanwhile has a long history as a major trade port and Portuguese colony, and Goan food reflects this - pork and beef are more common here than anywhere else in India, and the prevalence of coconut palms means that coconut milk features a lot in dishes.

 Anywhere you go in India you'll find food that varies massively from region to region, based on the country's rich history and wide-ranging climate.
-Thankfully this diversity is reflected in the huge range of Indian restaurants in London, though that hasn't always been the case.
+Thankfully this diversity is reflected in the huge range of Indian restaurants in London.
 Whether you're looking for authentic Indian street food, contemporary takes on the classics, vegetarian dishes, or just a good old butter chicken and garlic naan, the capital is the place to find it.
 London even plays host to a few Indian restaurants which have been awarded a prestigious Michelin star, further demonstrating the quality on offer when it comes to Indian food in London.

 SKIP TO THE BEST SECTION FOR YOU

 The best Indian restaurants in Mayfair

 Home to many high-end Indian restaurants is arguably the capital's most exclusive postcode.
 Indian restaurants in Mayfair include leading lights like Benares and Gymkhana, and our 2022 top restaurant in London, BiBi.